Haleshot/Flight_Booking_System/README.md

 <h2 id="Video Demo"> Video Demo </h2>

-The entire project demo can be seen here - https://youtu.be/ZBlwj9LVAVs
+The entire project demo can be seen here (except Admin Screens which was incorporated later, this can be found in the gifs down below) - https://youtu.be/ZBlwj9LVAVs

 <li><a href="##Welcome Screen"> Welcome Screen </a></li>